 All parents using extended care must personally sign in and sign out their child(ren) each day.
 Be sure to alert the office or extended care personnel by email if someone new is picking up your child.
 The extended care email is club@wccaeagles.org.
-To contact the extended care staff after 3:15 p.m., call (925) 765-6705 or (925) 935-1587 ext.
-211. It is a good idea to send an extra snack and a drink for after school, since it can be a long day for some of the children.
+To contact the extended care staff after 3:15 p.m., call (925) 765-6705.
+It is a good idea to send an extra snack and a drink for after school, since it can be a long day for some of the children.